NINAnor/FALK/README.md

 ## Install k3s

-[k3s](https://k3s.io/) is a lightweight distribution of Kubernetes.
+Before sharing the pods with sigma2 enginners, they were tested locally. [k3s](https://k3s.io/) is a lightweight distribution of Kubernetes.

 ```bash
 curl -sfL https://get.k3s.io | sh -